RenderKit/ospray/doc/api.md

 The CarPaint material is a specialized version of the Principled material for rendering different types of car paints.
-To create a CarPaint material, pass the type string "`CarPaint`" to `ospNewMaterial`.
+To create a CarPaint material, pass the type string "`carPaint`" to `ospNewMaterial`.
 Its parameters are listed in the table below.

   -------------------------------------------------------------------------------------------